Peanut butter is one of my favorite flavors, so it’s about time I share my peanut butter buttercream recipe.

 I love peanut butter so much, I add it to my oatmeal, and even my greek yogurt.
 Strange, I know!
 But I swear it’s delicious with honey.

-It’s really just adding some peanut butter to my classic American buttercream, but the peanut butter really thickens the frosting!
+This recipe starts by adding some peanut butter to my classic American buttercream, but the peanut butter really thickens the frosting.

-I add in some additional heavy cream and pasteurized egg whites as well, to make it more spreadable, and easier to frost with.
+To get the consistency right, I like to add in some additional heavy cream and pasteurized egg whites to make it easier to use to pipe and frost.

-I find that because they separate more easily, they can throw off the consistency of the buttercream.
-This can result in a messy broken buttercream.
+I find that because natural peanut butter can separate more easily, they can throw off the consistency of the buttercream.
+This can result in a messy, broken buttercream.

-I generally use creamy peanut butter (like JIF or Skippy), and they incorporate really well into the frosting.
+I usually use creamy peanut butter (like JIF or Skippy) and they incorporate really well into the frosting.